pelicanmapping/readymap-python/README.md

 ReadyMap Python bindings
 =========================

-This is a Python interface for interacting with the API of Pelican Mappings ReadyMap server.
+This is a Python interface for interacting with the API of Pelican Mapping's ReadyMap server.

 For more information about ReadyMap:  http://www.readymap.org